Ingleton, North Yorkshire: Landmarks

-This area of Craven is best known for its natural landmarks, since the parish includes the summits of two of the Yorkshire Three Peaks, Ingleborough and Whernside.
+Ingleton is best known for its natural landmarks, since the parish includes the summits of two of the Yorkshire Three Peaks, Ingleborough and Whernside.
 Two miles north east of the village on the road to Chapel-le-Dale are the show caves at White Scar Caves.
 An access tunnel has been cut to allow visitors to visit.

 The Ingleton Waterfalls Trail is a five-mile (8 km) circular walk from the village, opened in 1885.

 Ingleton Viaduct is a Grade II listed structure in the village.
 Six miles to the north east on Batty Moss is the Ribblehead Viaduct, a Grade II* listed structure on the Settle and Carlisle Line, and on the land underneath and around it, the scheduled remains of the construction camp and navvy settlements.

 Religion

 The most prominent religious affiliation in Ingleton is Christianity.

 Ingleton has three different churches, all from three different Christian denominations, namely Ingleton Parish Church, Ingleton Methodist Chapel, and Ingleton Evangelical Church.
 The Anglican St Mary's Church, Ingleton, designed by Cornelius Sherlock, dates principally from 1886.
 It is built on the site of an earlier church.
 It stands on a bank of boulders and sediment from the last ice age which make for unstable foundations.
 The Norman font is dated at around 1150, and the 15th-century tower is built in the perpendicular style.
 The nave was replaced on new compacted foundations in 1743 but demolished in 1886 to make way for the present one, which is built in blue limestone from Skirwith Quarry.
 The foundations were consolidated with concrete in 1930 and again in 1946.
 The church was dedicated to St Leonard but in the 18th century the dedication was changed.
 Other treasures include a Vinegar Bible and a reredos with a carving of the Last Supper.

 The vicar of St Mary’s Parish Church is Nick Trenholme.

 The elders of Ingleton Evangelical Church are Jim Day, John Ellershaw and Steven Tyrer.